Deltares/hydromt_delwaq/docs/user_guide/build_config_WQ.rst

 Building a model
 ================

 This plugin allows to build a complete D-Water Quality model from available data.
 Once the configuration and data libraries are set, you can build a model by using:

 .. code-block:: console

     activate hydromt-delwaq
-    hydromt build delwaq path/to/built_model "{'wflow': path/to/wflow_model}" --opt global.mtype=WQ -i delwaq_build.ini -d data_sources.yml -vv
+    hydromt build delwaq path/to/built_model "{'wflow': path/to/wflow_model}" -i delwaq_build.yml -d data_sources.yml -vv

 The recommended `region options <https://deltares.github.io/hydromt/latest/user_guide/cli.html#region-options>`_ for a proper implementation of this model are:

 - model

 Alternatively, to start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydraulic model for your case and then build DELWAQ.

 .. warning::